mochi-hpc/mochi-doc/docs/source/index.rst

 Other Mochi libraries/components
 --------------------------------

+**Yokan** is Mochi's main key/value storage service.
+It provides many backends and a rich API, including C, C++, and Python bindings.

 **ABT-IO** is a small library that can be used to offload POSIX I/O operations to dedicated execution stream to better integrate with the core Mochi libraries.
 ABT-IO depends on Argobots only.